LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 }
 ```

-Figure 1.4 Activity excerpt with a multiMessage array containing messages of different types
+Figure 4.1 Activity with a multiMessage array containing messages of different types

 ### Sending Encoded Metadata